littlecobber/Research-on-Project-1-for-EC601/README.md

 method in this paper effectively reduces the time to sample while also determining the points that are important.
-Furthest Point Sampling idea, which is used by previous research, approximates the importance of points using the distance
+Furthest Point Sampling idea, which is used by previous research, approximates the importance of points using the distance and thus it is not a sampling method that requires learning.
+On the other hand, FBS has learning parameters because it proceeds in the form of calculating and learning the relationship between points.
+Even though FBS has more learning parameters than FPS, our method is still faster because of the reason discussed in Section III.
+The inference speed is about three times faster for 512 and 1024 points cases.
+For the 2048 points case, the inference time was reduced by about 21%.

 ## Current Open-Source Solutions